Saya de Malha Bank: Geology

 The bank was formed 35 million years ago by the Réunion hotspot, and is composed of basaltic basal rock overlain with limestone.
 The limestone banks found on the plateau are the remnants of coral reefs.
 Millions of years ago, the bank was one or more mountainous volcanic islands, like present-day Mauritius and Réunion, which subsequently sank below the waves due to thermal subsidence.
 Yet reef building and biogenic production of carbonate mineral maintained the bank near sea level until the late Neogene, at which time the intensification of the South Equatorial Current, at which point the platform drowned.
 During the Pleistocene glacial periods, parts of the bank were above relative sea level, forming islands.
 During the most recent ice age large areas of the bank were above water but were submerged entirely by around 8000 years ago.

 History

 The bank was named by Portuguese explorers 500 years ago, who encountered the bank on the voyage between the Cape of Good Hope and India.
 After traversing miles of deep blue Indian Ocean, they found themselves sailing above a shallow area of the bank, covered with swaying green seagrass.

 The first scientific survey of the bank was undertaken by Captain Robert Moresby of the Royal Navy in 1838.
 Moresby previously surveyed the Laccadives, the Red Sea, the Maldives and the Chagos Banks.
-Due to Moresby's ill health, the Saya de Malha bank was his last survey in a long and brilliant career exploring and charting the archipelagos and reefs of the Indian Ocean.
+Due to Moresby's ill health, the Saya de Malha bank was his last survey in a long career exploring and charting the archipelagos and reefs of the Indian Ocean.